yeoman/yeoman.io/app/authoring/user-interactions.md

 yo webapp --coffee
 ```

-To notify the system we expect an option, we use the `generator.option()` method.
+To notify the system that we expect an option, we use the `this.option()` method.
 This method accepts a `name` (String) and an optional hash of options.

-The `name` value will be used to retrieve the argument at the matching key `generator.options[name]`.
+The `name` value will be used to retrieve the option at the matching key `this.options[name]`.

 The options hash (the second argument) accepts multiple key-value pairs: